Bashir Rameev: Childhood and youth

 Rameev's mother died when he was two.
-His father was targeted by the Soviets and perished in labor camps during Stalinist purges.
-This branded Rameev, who was by then a sophomore at the Moscow Power Engineering Institute, as a son of “the enemy of the people”.
+In 1938 his father was targeted by the Soviets and perished in labor camps during Stalinist purges.
+This branded Rameev, who was by then a sophomore at the Moscow Power Engineering Institute since 1937, as a son of "the enemy of the people".
 As a result, he faced coarse, overt and systematic discrimination, which began with university expulsion and job rejections and lasted until the breakout of World War II.
 Despite his impeccable record of service in the Soviet Army during World War II, Rameev encountered the same unfounded discrimination when he returned from the front.
 As the last resort, he wrote a letter to Joseph Stalin asking for help.
-Instead of helpful intervention, he was summoned to a phone call with a bureaucrat who told him “to live quietly and to not write again”.
-It is then, at the age of 29, that Rameev realized that he had to do something extraordinary good for his country to prove that he and his family were not “the enemies of the people”.
+Instead of helpful intervention, he was summoned to a phone call with a bureaucrat who told him "to live quietly and to not write again".
+It is then, at the age of 29, that Rameev realized that he had to do something extraordinary good for his country to prove that he and his family were not "the enemies of the people".

+In 1935 Bashir became the youngest member of the Union of Inventors of the USSR at the age of 17.